PS-Professional/Laravel-setup-on-docker/README.md

 After that i tried to use PHP version 7.3 version but on setting up the image, I got errors about ziplib distribution.

 At last, I tried Laravel version 6.X and PHP version 7.2 and it finally worked

+Now I'm trying to use the latest version of PHP and Laravel